IRS Audit: What to Expect and How to Prepare

 The Appeals Process

 If the examiner proposes changes you disagree with, you don’t have to accept them.
-The IRS sends a “30-day letter” giving you 30 days to request an appeal.
+The IRS sends a “30-day letter”.
+Giving you 30 days to request an appeal.
 This is your chance to argue your case before an independent Appeals Officer who wasn’t involved in the original audit.
 The IRS explains the process in Publication 5, Your Appeal Rights.

 Appeals is where a lot of cases settle.
 The Appeals Office has authority to compromise based on the “hazards of litigation” — meaning they’ll consider the risk that the IRS would lose if the case went to court.
 This gives you room to negotiate that doesn’t exist at the examination level.